MidnightDreamerX17/skill20/Trappings/NamedItems.md

 **Orbs** are always single-use items.
 Their prices are therefore based on what their possible results are.

 Orb of Alchemy of the Exile (8,000 gold) - Orbs are single-use items.
 This orb must be targeted at a non-magical and non-psionic item.
-It makes the item into a reinforced +2 type.
+It makes the item into a magically-reinforced +2 type.

 Orb of Chance of the Exile (10,000 gold) - Orbs are single-use items.
 This orb must be targeted at a non-magical and non-psionic item that you are holding or wearing.
 Roll a 1d100 to determine the effect.

 | Roll | Orb of Chance of the Exile Result |
 | ---  | ---                               |
 | 1 - 5 | Named cursed item of the same type.
-| 6 - 10 | Cursed -5
+| 6 - 10 | Magically Cursed -5
-| 11 - 20 | Cursed -4
+| 11 - 20 | Magically Cursed -4
-| 21 - 30 | Cursed -3
+| 21 - 30 | Magically Cursed -3
-| 31 - 40 | Cursed -2
+| 31 - 40 | Magically Cursed -2
-| 41 - 50 | Cursed -1
+| 41 - 50 | Magically Cursed -1
-| 51 - 60 | Reinforced +1
+| 51 - 60 | Magically Reinforced +1
-| 61 - 70 | Reinforced +2
+| 61 - 70 | Magically Reinforced +2
-| 71 - 80 | Reinforced +3
+| 71 - 80 | Magically Reinforced +3
-| 81 - 90 | Reinforced +4
+| 81 - 90 | Magically Reinforced +4
-| 90 - 94 | Reinforced +5
+| 90 - 94 | Magically Reinforced +5
 | 95 - 100 | Named non-cursed item of the same type.
 For example, a lance could be turned into Abel's Lance +5.

+Orb of Ember Forge (2,000 gold) - Orbs are single-use items.
+Adds a random infusion to a weapon.
+If the weapon already has an infusion, then it randomizes the infusion.

 Orb of Regret of the Exile (25,000 gold) - Orbs are single-use items.
 This orb must be targeted at yourself.
 You un-allocate 10,000 experience points.
 This could allow you to lose experience levels, forget skills completely, etc. How quickly you can re-apply the experience points to other purposes depends on your GM.

 Orb of Scouring of the Exile (10,000 gold) - Orbs are single-use items.
 Removes all magical and psionic properties from an item, including curses.
 This cannot be used on named items.

 Orb of Transmutation of the Exile (2,000 gold) - Orbs are single-use items.
 This orb must be targeted at a non-magical and non-psionic item.
-It makes the item into a reinforced +1 type.
+It makes the item into a magically-reinforced +1 type.